veysiadn/IgHEtherCATImplementation/README.md

     make install
     make modules_install

--> after succesfull (error free) installation the we'll check HWAddr (Hardware Address, also known as the MAC Address) of the adapter we'd like to use
+-> After succesfull (error free) installation, we'll need to check HWAddr (Hardware Address, also known as the MAC Address) of the NIC we'd like to use
 (example: eth0) and record it.
 We'll need to type it in later.
 You can check your NIC's MAC address by :

     sudo ifconfig

  -> and now copy MAC address (HWAddr), we will use it in the next step.
+Note don't copy wirelles adapter's MAC Address, when you type when you type command above there'll be three different sections.
+Copy the MAC Address of the one starting with letter `e`, not the wireless adapter that starts with `w`.
+Be careful to choose correct one. `If you don't copy the correct MAC Address your implementation won't work.`

     sudo mkdir /etc/sysconfig/